saiftynet/Calendar/README.md

 Now uses an ultra-simple ics importer to load dates from an ics file and populates the calendar with these.

+* a date index, indeexs events by date (surprise)
+* navigating to date displays even(s) below the calendar coloured as defined when loading ics file
+* multiple ics files may be loaded each with a different colour.

 ### Version 0.04